-List of key publications
+List of publications (optional)

-(optional for this call)

-The bibliography (for references cited in the proposal only) should be attached.
+The bibliography for references cited in the proposal only should be attached.
 Please note publications not cited in the proposal should not be added here.
-When uploading to Je-S, please ensure you upload as 'other'.
+A list of the most relevant and recent publications by the applicant should be included in the applicant CV.